RatulSaqibKhan/scuba-diving-landing/README.md

-# scuba-diving-landing
+# Scuba Diving Landing Page

-This is a simple landing page using vue + tailwind
+This is a scuba diving landing page using vue + tailwind